 To download a free copy of the Junior Jumpstart Guide, or any of Applerouth's free resources (SAT vs. ACT Guide, College Admissions Testing Guide, SAT Subject Test Guide, Understanding Your PSAT Scores) please visit: Applerouth's Top 5 Resources

-Lambert is offering SAT/ACT prep classes in the Spring Semester of 2020 through Applerouth Tutoring at Lambert.
-Visit the Applerouth flyer link to view registration information and dates: Applerouth Spring 2020 Tutoring Flyer
+Lambert is offering SAT/ACT prep classes in the Fall Semester of 2020 through Applerouth Tutoring at Lambert.
+Visit the Applerouth flyer link to view registration information and dates: Applerouth Fall 2020 Tutoring Flyer

 Mock SAT/ACT Exams:

 Lambert is offering SAT/ACT Mock Exams through Applerouth Tutoring at Lambert.
 Visit the Applerouth flyer link to view registration information and dates: Applerouth Mock Exams Flyer